 - LinkedIn (this is a big one and deserves to be separated from the above):

 Immediately upon hire, the profile page should be updated.
-Producers should join groups, regularly share content and publish posts to be accessed from LinkedIn Pulse.
+Producers should join groups, regularly share content and publish articles to create a following and establish expertise.

 Plain and simple: your producers need to blog.
 They can share industry knowledge, advice and statistics.